satyamyadav6286/EduFlow/client/README.md

 - **Analytics Dashboard** - Comprehensive statistics and insights
 - **Student Management** - Monitor learner engagement and performance
 - **Content Management** - Organize videos, quizzes, and materials
+- **Signature Management** - Upload and manage your digital signature for certificates

 ### Platform Features
 - **Verification Portal** - Public verification for certificates and scorecards